 Along the Gorge and Rim trails, hikers will ascend nearly 600 feet to the top of the gorge with Buttermilk Creek flowing below, offering views of several of the park’s waterfalls including its namesake, Buttermilk Falls.

 Our Finger Lakes Trail map M17 provides detailed information concerning the trail as it passes near Buttermilk Falls State Park and beyond.
 Map M17 is available as a digital download you can use on your smartphone and/or is available in a paper version which we will mail to you.

 Finger Lakes Trail map M17 can be purchased by visiting our interactive map and selecting trail map M17.
 Proceeds from the map sale goes toward the ongoing administration of the entire 950 plus miles of the Finger Lakes Trail.

 For use on your smartphone, you’ll need to install the Avenza App.

 Sample Map – Shown below is a section of Finger Lakes Trail map M17 which shows the trail as it passes near Buttermilk Falls.
-Purchase the full map by clicking on map image below and selecting map M17.
+Purchase the full map by clicking on map image below.